 And above all else, seek to openly and honestly communicate around points of difference or areas where your partner’s take on a financial matter might not make sense to you — and actively listen.

 You might have different approaches, but that doesn’t mean one of you is automatically wrong and the other is right.

 Managing Money as a Couple Might Be Easier with an Objective Party in the Room

 Working with a fee-only financial planner can really help you and your partner figure out some of the hardest issues or things that you strongly disagree on, because that planner can be the objective, independent third party.

-And as it turns out, one person (or both people!) misses information lacks a comprehensive understanding of something like a tax law or investment account rule.
-That leads to fighting with their partner over something that’s not even objectively true!
+And as it turns out, one person (or both people!) misses information, or lacks a comprehensive understanding of something like a tax law or investment account rule.
+That leads to fighting with their partner over something that’s not even objectively true.

 Working with a planner can help mediate those conversations, and ensure that you’re both working with the actual facts so you can make better financial decisions — together, and with confidence.